solidfire/solidfire-cli/README.md

 --volumeaccessgroups

-An array of VolumeAccessGroupIDs for which volume activity is returned.If no VolumeAccessGroupID is specified, stats for all volume access groups is returned.
+An array of VolumeAccessGroupIDs for which volume activity is returned.
+If no VolumeAccessGroupID is specified, stats for all volume access groups is returned.

 #### listbulkjobs ####
 Command: